The 21st century would be the “century of complexity” (Hawking, 2000)

 I will explore how in the next few sections.

 II.
 How Blockchain is changing IoT

-The blockchain as a technology is basically providing the IoT stack with a secure data infrastructure to capture and validate data.
+Blockchain as a technology is basically providing the IoT stack with a secure data infrastructure to capture and validate data.
 As simple as that.
-Or at least it is a simple statement that contains three different nuances:
+At least it is a simple statement that contains three different nuances:

-- Creating a network of computers: distributing the workload and implement parallel computing tasks is something it is usually attributed to new AI or High-Performance Computing (HPC) applications, but a blockchain would be essential in this development authenticating and validating the single nodes of those networks (companies that are working in this space are Golem, iExec, Onai, Hadron, Hypernet, DeepBrain Chain, etc.).
+- Creating a network of computers: Distributing the workload and implementing parallel computing tasks is something it is usually attributed to new AI or High-Performance Computing (HPC) applications, but a blockchain would be essential in this development for authenticating and validating the single nodes of those networks.
+Some companies that are working on this problem are Golem, iExec, Onai, Hadron, Hypernet, DeepBrain Chain, etc.